Amazon Shopping Guide

 Founded in 1994 as “Cadabra” and later renamed “Amazon” after the longest river in the world, Amazon, Inc. is now the largest online retailer in America and sells to countries all over the world.
 Amazon is headquartered in Seattle, Washington and it has designated websites for the US, Mexico, Canada, UK, Germany, France, Italy, Ireland, the Netherlands, Spain, Japan, China, Australia, and India.

 The company sells millions of its own digital and physical products, but it also serves as an online marketplace for smaller, independent sellers to participate in.
-Amazon is best known for their massive collection of e-books and its Kindle and Fire reading devices, but the company sells countless other items across several departments (read more about each department down below).
+Amazon is best known for their extensive collection of e-books and its Kindle and Fire reading devices, but the company sells countless other items across several departments (read more about each department down below).

 Navigating Amazon’s Site